Need help now?

 911 for an Emergency

-If the situation is potentially life-threatening, get immediate emergency assistancy by dialling 9-1-1.
+If the situation is potentially life-threatening, get immediate emergency assistance by dialing 9-1-1.

 Suicide Prevention Resources

-- American Foundation for Suicide Prevention – About Suicide
+- Learn the facts: American Foundation for Suicide Prevention – About Suicide

-If you are experiencing symptoms of depression or have suicidal thoughts (The Hope Line):
+If you are experiencing symptoms of depression or have suicidal thoughts, reach out for help:

 - Call a suicide prevention hotline: